Proficiency, Placement, and FAQs

 • Please contact the Academic Resource Center for information on free tutoring for intro and intermediate levels.

 • Please see our private tutoring list flyer here.
-The Department of Spanish and Portuguese keeps a list of PhD Students/tutors but is not responsible for their performance.
+The Department of Spanish and Portuguese keeps a list of PhD Students/tutors, but is not responsible for their performance.

 Read More